Dhruv1777/threads-sentiment-analysis/README.md

 Of course, the difference between users of each of the two operating systems can result from the limited number of App Store reviews.
 To counteract this, we can try to get a clearer picture of how users feel about 'Threads' via an 'average' sentiment score.
-These averages are _ from _.
+These averages are derived from normalizing the sentiment score by the total number of reviews for each source

 ![Average_Sentiment_Scores_by_Rating_and_Source](./images/(Normalised_by_Count_Method)_Average_Sentiment_Scores_by_Rating_and_Source_1.png)
 ![Average_Sentiment_Scores_by_Source.png](./images/Average_Sentiment_Scores_by_Source.png)